MileHacker Logo

 Public Transportation: Buses

 Mudanjiang mainly utilizes a public bus system.
 There's no metro or tram system within the city.
-The municipal bus service offers a comprehensive network of routes covering most of the city, connecting residential areas, commercial centers, and major attractions.
-They present an economical and effective way to navigate.
+The municipal bus service offers a comprehensive network of routes covering nearly all of the city, connecting residential areas, commercial centers, and major attractions.
+They present an economical and good way to navigate.

 Bus routes crisscross the city.
-Important hubs include Mudanjiang Railway Station, a central point for many routes, and major intersections in the city center.
-While detailed English maps may be scarce, local mapping apps (like The Baidu maps app) provide up-to-date route information.
+Important hubs include Mudanjiang Train Station, a key location for many routes, and major intersections in the city center.
+While detailed English maps may be scarce, local mapping apps (like The Baidu maps navigation app) provide up-to-date route information.

 Bus System Overview